dcminter/hntags.com/README.md

 the [Hacker News firebase feed](https://github.com/HackerNews/API?tab=readme-ov-file).
 This is not a current or official library; however, its last update was reasonably recent (2023) and it supports anonymous credentials - which as far as I can work out the official Google Firebase client/admin libraries don't.

+I'm planning to use Jinja 2 to template the HN style and I've pulled down a copy of their front page to be a starting point for the template.